AdamF-Optimizer/ASR-Project/README.md

 There are 2 things to note:
 1. For the results presented in the paper, the Whisper small and Whisper medium models were used.
 2. You must recompute the features, as the generated feature CSV is too large to upload to GitHub.
-3. Should you want to test with other whisper models, you must change the name of the model in the feature compute function, and for the generated CSVs.
+3. Should you want to test with other whisper models, you must change the name of the model in the feature compute function, and of the generated/loaded CSVs.